Atrial flutter: Clot formation

-Because there is little if any effective contraction of the atria there is stasis (pooling) of blood in the atria.
+Because there is little, if any, effective contraction of the atria, there is stasis (pooling) of blood in the atria.
 Stasis of blood in susceptible individuals can lead to the formation of a thrombus (blood clot) within the heart.
 A thrombus is most likely to form in the atrial appendages.
 A blood clot in the left atrial appendage is particularly important as the left side of the heart supplies blood to the entire body through the arteries.
 Thus, any thrombus material that dislodges from this side of the heart can embolize (break off and travel) to the brain's arteries, with the potentially devastating consequence of a stroke.
-Thrombus material can, of course, embolize to any other portion of the body, though usually with a less severe outcome.
+Thrombus material can embolize to any other portion of the body, though usually with a less severe outcome.

 Sudden cardiac death

 Sudden death is not directly associated with atrial flutter.
 However, in individuals with a pre-existing accessory conduction pathway, such as the bundle of Kent in Wolff-Parkinson-White syndrome, the accessory pathway may conduct activity from the atria to the ventricles at a rate that the AV node would usually block.
 Bypassing the AV node, the atrial rate of 300 beats/minute leads to a ventricular rate of 300 beats/minute (1:1 conduction).
-Even if the ventricles are able to sustain a cardiac output at such a high rates, 1:1 flutter with time may degenerate into ventricular fibrillation, causing hemodynamic collapse and death.
+Even if the ventricles are able to sustain a cardiac output at such a high rate, 1:1 flutter with time may degenerate into ventricular fibrillation, causing hemodynamic collapse and death.